rsuite/rsuite/docs/pages/components/dropdown/en-US/size.md

 ### With Button

-The default value of the `toggleComponentClass` property of`Dropdown` is `Button`.
+The default value of the `toggleAs` property of`Dropdown` is `Button`.
 You can set the button-related props (eg. size, appearance) and display it in the style of a button.

 <!--start-code-->